sajalagrawal/Breakout-Game/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

 NOTE: The game response is machine dependent.
-The ball velocity is made to increase as the game progresses but the speed response might not go well.
+The ball velocity is made to increase as the game progresses but the response might not go well.

 Author-
 Sajal Agrawal (sajal.agrawal1997@gmail.com)